wowitsjack/SIMPLE_X-Demos/README.md

 # SIMPLE_X Software Reverse Engineering Resources
-The `Simple` series is binaries are designed to teach newcomers basic software reverse engineering techniques and skills.
+The `Simple` series of binaries are designed to teach newcomers basic software reverse engineering techniques and skills.

 The target binaries begin with no protection, and gradually increase in difficulty.
 Level 1 `Simple_1` has no protection, and a beginner reverse engineer shouldn't find it too intimidating.

 ## Pictures